Avihuoshri/EvilTwinAttack/README.md

 ### -
 # Third step :
-start a new terminal and execute the command ./fake-ap-start.sh enter SSL password: "123456" to connect to websites like google
+start a new terminal and execute the command ./fake-ap-start.sh enter SSL password: "123456" to connect to websites like google (install SSL if neccessary)

 # Fourth step -
 Fifth step